-We encourage you to check the Foreign & Commonwealth Office (FCO) website for up to date information about travelling to the UK and to follow their advice.
+We encourage you to check the Foreign, Commonwealth and Development Office (FCO) website for up to date information about travelling to the UK and to follow their advice.

 It is very important to let your school know you are currently abroad, and not able to return to the UK to continue your studies.
 Contact them by email to register your absence and keep in touch so that they can support you and advise you how best to keep up with your studies.